ensure the joule CLI is installed

 Access to node [xxxx] granted to user [xxxx]

-# confirm the local joule server is running
+# confirm connection to joule server

 $> joule node info

-Server Version: 0.9.x
+Server Version: 0.10.X

 Status: online